VeronicaLobos/MoviWeb-App/README.md

 # On macOS/Linux
 source venv/bin/activate
 ```
-* Install the required packages:
+* Install the required packages with pip or your preferred package manager:
 ```bash
 pip install -r requirements.txt
 ```